AryanRajDE/apache-beam-learning-de/examples/runner.md

    For example: ReadFromText('.\word_count*')
 2. While using ReadFromText('.\word_count*')
    use * at the end of file which you are reading as the file contains a shard number.
+3. We can not create classic template, if we choose runner=DirectRunner, as template only gets created, when we choose the python code to be excutable via the GCP Dataflow (runner=DataflowRunner).